prody/ProDy-website/tutorials/clustenmd_tutorial/intro.rst

-This tutorial demonstrates how to use ClustENMD to perform conformational sampling for the homo-dimeric enzyme HIV-1 protease in open conformation without any ligand (PDB id: 1tw7).
+This tutorial demonstrates how to use ClustENMD to perform conformational sampling for the homo-dimeric enzyme HIV-1 protease in an open conformation without any ligand (PDB id: 1tw7).
 Furthermore, we will show the application of ProDy ensemble analysis tools to study the conformers and generate their population distribution.

 Required Programs